 No one likes sitting at a desk all day.
 By providing an alternative area to work in addition to the desk, can help workers to feel more comfortable.
 Whether that’s a bean bag or a sofa, people work best where they feel comfortable.
 It helps improve motivation and produces good results.

 A study by the University of Malaya in Malaysia states that “the physical environment comfort in a workplace is claimed to be vital as it will encourage healthier, more productive and lower absenteeism rate among employees.”

 According to HR Magazine, a study in 2017 showed a quarter of workers believe being stuck at their desks stops them from being productive.
 But it’s not just about big luxurious sofas, in the same report, 63% of workers suggest that being able to stand up at work and being more active, it can help increase productivity.
 Stand-up sit-down desks have become very popular in offices across the country for this very reason along with more relaxing break out areas.

-If you want help to redesign your office or obtain new office furniture to better suit your staff, one of our experts would be happy to help.
+If you want help to benefit from a boost in productivity with a refurb of your office or obtain new furniture to better suit your staff, one of our experts would be happy to help.

 We listen to your needs and suggest ways to improve your workspace so you stand out from the competition

 Inspire staff with an innovative, creative working environment to boost productivity and morale and impress clients